Credit for Foreign Graduate Medical Education - General Surgery

 - Chronological listing of all U.S. training, with specific description of accreditation status of training program and whether or not resident occupied an accredited or supernumerary (above accredited limit) position in program

-- An operative log of cases during U.S. training and role in each as operating surgeon or first assistant, if available
+- An operative case log with appropriate numbers and types of cases; An operative log of cases during U.S. training and role in each as operating surgeon or first assistant, if available)

 - Attestation by program director of satisfactory completion of all U.S. or Canadian surgical resident training years for which credit is sought